 Delirium with psychotic features is important to rule out and treat accordingly once the underlying cause is elucidated.
-The prevalence of delirium in patients with PD ranges from 8% to 24%, and a recent study by Lubomski et al. showed that patients with PD had a five-times higher risk of developing delirium than healthy controls.
-In contrast to psychosis in delirium, PDP is insidious in onset.
+The prevalence of delirium in patients with PD ranges from 8% to 24%, and a recent study by Lubomski et al. showed that patients with PD had a five-times higher risk of developing delirium than healthy controls.76 In contrast to psychosis in delirium, PDP is insidious in onset.
 Patients have clear consciousness and subtle cognitive defects.
-In addition, patients with PDP usually do not have acute comorbidities, and key symptoms are usually hallucinations, delusions, thought insertion (belief that one's thoughts are someone else's), broadcast hallucinations (belief that one's thoughts and/or actions are controlled by others) and phantom boarder (belief that an uninvited person is living in one's home) as opposed to inattention, thought disorganization, and day/night reversal in delirium.77
+In addition, patients with PDP usually do not have acute comorbidities, and key symptoms are usually hallucinations, delusions, thought insertion (belief that one's thoughts can be heard by others), passivity phenomena (belief that one's thoughts and/or actions are controlled by others) and phantom boarder (belief that an uninvited person is living in one's home) as opposed to inattention, thought disorganization, and day/night reversal in delirium.77